Robin Hawdon: Writing

+His memoir Almost Famous (2021) was published on Amazon.

 Among his latest stage comedies are Stage Fright and A Night in Provence.
 Stage Fright is also known as Coup de Grace and in the United States as Diamonds and Divas.
-The comedy was premiered in Germany, in 2017 and later played in Australia and Canada.A Night in Provence premiered in Germany and United Kingdom and later played in Zürich, Switzerland and Massachusetts, United States.
+The comedy was premiered in Germany, in 2017 and later played in Australia and Canada.

+A Night in Provence premiered in Germany and United Kingdom and later played in Zürich, Switzerland and Massachusetts, United States.